 Treatment for stage 1B and stage 2 cancers

 Doctors usually treat stage 1B or stage 2 cancer with surgery.
-Some people may have radiotherapy.
+This involves surgery to the vulva and lymph nodes in the groin.
+Some people may also have radiotherapy.

-The doctor will want to check your lymph nodes to check for signs of spread.
+The doctor will want to check your lymph nodes for signs of spread.
 They might suggest you have a:

 - sentinel lymph node biopsy